 Lori Nishiura Mackenzie

 Lori Nishiura Mackenzie is a speaker, researcher and change agent in diversity, equity and inclusion.
 She is co-founder of the Stanford VMware Women’s Leadership Innovation Lab, which creates impact research to understand the barriers to women’s advancement in order to build more inclusive workplaces and empower change agents.
-Lori is also lead strategist, Diversity, Equity and Inclusion, at the Stanford Graduate School of Business.
-Working with colleagues across GSB, Lori fosters a “small wins” approach to change by supporting colleagues to take bold yet doable actions.
+In her work, Lori fosters a “small wins” approach to change by supporting people to take bold yet doable actions.